-People living with ankylosing spondylitis (AS) who fit the requirements of the Social Security Administration’s (SSA’s) definition of disability may qualify for benefits.
-Working with both a doctor and a representative may help a person during the application process.
+People with ankylosing spondylitis who meet the requirements of the Social Security Administration’s definition of disability can qualify for disability benefits.

-The process of applying for SSDI can sometimes be time-consuming and challenging for a person.
-In addition to the original application, they often have to file at least one appeal before the SSA approves benefits.
+Applying for SSDI can sometimes be time-consuming and challenging.
+In addition to the original application, a person often has to file at least one appeal before the SSA approves benefits.
 Working with a representative may make the process easier.

-Keep reading to learn more about disability benefits for those with AS.
+Keep reading to learn more about disability benefits for people with AS.

 AS is a type of inflammatory arthritis that

-In many cases, AS is not debilitating, and people experience only minor pain and stiffness that comes and goes.
+In many cases, AS is not debilitating.
+People experience only minor pain and stiffness that comes and goes.

 However, some people can experience ongoing pain and stiffness.
 They may lose flexibility in the spine, or, in more severe cases, part of the spine might fuse.